 - Speeding Cars: These missions are randomly generated.
 The player must shine their spotlight on the speeding car in order for it to pull over, and then dispatch a police car to the location of the speeder.

-SimCopter helicopters are based on real-world helicopters, and include:
+SimCopter helicopters are based on real-world helicopters.

 - Schweitzer 300